-Troubleshooting and doing your own AC repair in Wausau, Wisconsin, can appear like a lot of hassle.
+Pinpointing the problem and completing your own AC repair in Wausau, Wisconsin, can appear like a lot of hassle.

-When you’re having air conditioning issues, try this checklist before calling a heating and cooling repair professional like Gilray Heating and Cooling.
+When you’re having air conditioning problems, try this diagnostic list before contacting a heating and cooling repair pro like Gilray Heating and Cooling.

-Our experts are standing by at 715-301-0727 when you need expert service.
-We have emergency AC repair and work on most brands of central AC equipment.
+Our pros are available at 715-301-0727 when you are looking for experienced service.
+We offer emergency AC repair and service most brands of central air conditioning.

 Air Conditioner Repair Checklist